At this time of year, the markets are full of strange yellow fruit that look like a weirdly big and lumpy apple or a mis-shaped pear.

 For over 4,000 years, quince trees have grown in Asia and the Mediterranean.
 Native to the Caucasus and Iran, it was known as the ‘Pear of Cydonia’.
 They are also thought to have been the ‘golden apples’ of Greek Mythology.

 Turkey is the greatest manufacturer of quince in the world with nearly 128.000 metric tons of fruit produced each year.

 The most common varieties in Turkey are the bardak, demir, ekmek, limon and esme.
-The bardak quince is most widely cultivated in the province of Kocaeli, and characterized by a downy peel, crisp juicy flesh and tangy flavor.
+The bardak quince is most widely cultivated in the province of Kocaeli, and is characterized by a downy peel, crisp juicy flesh and tangy flavour.

 The harvest in Turkey begins in September, and the fruit is available throughout winter, and some varieties like Esme (which is the variety you will most commonly find in Fethiye) are good to the end of March.
 However, the best season for fresh quince is considered the period from October to December.